sajinieKavindya/docs-mi/en/docs/reference/connectors/pulsar-connector/pulsar-connector-reference.md

 ### Publishing messages to Apache Pulsar

-??? note "publishMessages"
+??? note "Publish Message"
-    The publishMessages operation allows you to publish messages to the Apache Pulsar brokers.
+    The publishMessage operation allows you to publish messages to the Apache Pulsar brokers.
     <table>
         <tr>
             <th>Parameter Name</th>